Welcome to EditMojo!

-Therefore, a certain amount of book editing needs to be done by you before you hire a professional, which we talked about earlier, but don’t get weighed down by all the little details.
+Therefore, a certain amount of book editing needs to be done by you before hiring a professional, which we discussed earlier, but don’t get weighed down by all the little details.
 Going over your work in-depth is your editor’s job.

 Do You Have a Manuscript That Needs Book Editing?

 If you have a book ready for the next step in the publishing process, check us out at EditMojo.
 We’re professional book editors who offer both formatting and book editing with unlimited revisions.